top of page

 Competitive Analysis

-Analyzed a mix of direct and indirect competitors to understand the existing online adaptive clothing market.
+To begin, we analyzed direct and indirect competitors to understand the existing online adaptive clothing market.

 Screenshot 2022-12-18 013627.png